 It’s worth noting that taxicabs, limousines and shared carpool/vanpool arrangements are not considered ride-shares and are not regulated under chapter 2402 of the Occupations Code.

-Additional Resources for Ride-Sharing Accidents in Montgomery County, TX
+Additional Resources for Ride-Sharing Accidents in Houston, TX

 Chapter 2402 Transportation Network Companies– Follow this link to read through the chapter of the Occupations Code that regulates transportation network companies like Uber and Lyft in Texas.
 The code states regulations that TNCs and drivers must abide by.
 The code can be read on the Texas Constitution and Statutes website.